Trivaris/Trivnix/docs/architecture.md

 ## Overlays and Packages

-Overlays are defined in `overlays/` and merged in `outputs.nix`.
+Overlays are defined in `overlays/` and merged via `flake/overlays.nix` in `flake/outputs.nix`.
 Custom or patched packages live under `overlays/packages/`.

 ## Secrets and Theming

 - Secrets are managed via `sops-nix`.
-See `secrets/README.md` for layout and rules.
+See `docs/secrets.md` for layout and rules.
 - Theming is centralized via Stylix; see `shared/stylix/` and `host/common/stylix.nix`.